JLobbes/simpleStopWatch/README.md

 # simpleStopWatch
-A simple in-browser stopwatch using JS.
+A simple in-browser stopwatch using JavaScript.

 Title: Simple StopWatch